material-components/material-components-ios/components/Collections/README.md

 The collection view controller provides a `styler` property that conforms to the `MDCCollectionViewStyling` protocol.
 By using this property, styling can be easily set for the collection view items/sections.
-In addition, by overriding `MDCCollectionViewStyleDelegate` protocol methods in a collection view subclass, specific cells/sections can be styled differently.
+In addition, by overriding `MDCCollectionViewStyleDelegate` protocol methods in a collection view controller subclass, specific cells/sections can be styled differently.

 ### Cell Styles